dfinity/motoko/doc/md/errors.md

 ### Pattern matching

 The first and most common way of working with `Option` and `Result` is to use 'pattern matching'.
-If we have a value of type `?Text` we can use the 'switch' keyword to access the potential `Text` contents:
+If we have a value of type `?Text` we can use the `switch` keyword to access the potential `Text` contents:

 ``` motoko
 func greetOptional(optionalName : ?Text) : Text {